-Chronic kidney disease (CKD) usually gets worse slowly, and symptoms may not appear until your kidneys are badly damaged.
-In the late stages of CKD, as you are nearing kidney failure, you may notice symptoms that are caused by waste and extra fluid building up in your body.
+Kidney disease usually gets worse slowly, and symptoms may not appear until your kidneys are badly damaged.
+In the late stages of kidney disease, as you are nearing kidney failure, you may notice symptoms that are caused by waste and extra fluid building up in your body.

-You may notice one or more of the following symptoms if your kidneys are beginning to fail:
+You may have one or more of these symptoms if your kidneys are beginning to fail:

 Anyone can get CKD.
 Some people are more at risk than others.
 Some things that increase your risk for CKD include: